ZenTrust · 501(c)(3) Public Charity · EIN 33-4318487

 Expand for the fuller picture

-Imagine telling someone to slow down while the floor behind them is collapsing.
+Imagine telling someone to slow down while the floor behind them collapses.
 They hear the words clearly.
 Their feet keep moving anyway.

 Expand for the fuller picture

 Imagine being paid only for speed, never for accuracy.
-Each day, you move faster to survive.
-The mistakes appear later, long after payment is complete.
+Each day you move faster to survive.
+The mistakes appear later, long after payment ends.

 Expand for the fuller picture